Key takeaways

 What is the pink salt trick?

 The pink salt trick is a wellness trend that involves mixing Himalayan pink salt with water, along with lemon or honey for flavor.
-Proponents claim it can energize, boost metabolism, and reduce bloating.
+Proponents claim it can improve energy levels, boost metabolism, and reduce bloating.
 However, there’s no scientific basis for these claims.

-Their reasoning?
-The micronutrients in Himalayan salt (e.g. magnesium, potassium, and calcium) can help replenish electrolytes, support adrenal function, and stimulate metabolism.
+The reasoning behind the claims?
+Proponents believe the micronutrients in Himalayan salt (e.g. magnesium, potassium, and calcium) may help replenish electrolytes, support adrenal function, and stimulate metabolism.

 However, there’s no scientific basis for these claims.